Religion/Development of Spiritual Life

 The Language Arts Program includes composition, grammar, vocabulary, reading, phonics, and spelling.
 Each is taught commensurate with the grade level, development, and maturity of the student.
 Basic skills become the foundation for future education and they are emphasized each year.

-The Mathematics Program at St. Michael Parish School emphasizes mathematics as “hands on” learning and teaches problem solving skills.
+The Mathematics Program at St. Michael Parish School emphasizes mathematics as “hands-on” learning and teaches problem solving skills.
 Basic computation and math in everyday life provide a realistic basis for mathematics in the elementary grades.
-Middle School includes basic math, preAlgebra and Algebra I. Algebra I is an advanced course for qualifying 8th graders.
+Middle School may include grade-level math and pre-Algebra.

 Students are provided with opportunities to express themselves creatively and visually through art and choral music.
 The students use a variety of materials and media that contribute toward their experience and growth.